pranavgade20/FabricHax/README.md

 # FabricHax
-A collection of hacks to automate repetitive tasks and make your life easier.
+A collection of MineCraft hacks to automate repetitive tasks and make your life easier.

 # Setup
 To build the project jars, run gradlew build
 For detailed IDE-specific instructions please see  [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) .